Multi-objective Evolutionary Algorithms are Still Good: Maximizing Monotone Approximately Submodular Minus Modular Functions: Empirical Study

-The GSEMO runs for $\lceil ek^2n \rceil$ iterations.
-We also want to examine how efficient the GSEMO can be in practice.
-Thus, we select DG and SDG for the baseline, and plot the curve of objective value over the running time for the GSEMO, as shown in Figure~\ref{fig_BO-time}.
+The GSEMO requires $O(n^2(\log n+k))$ expected number of iterations in theory as shown in Theorem~\ref{theo-main}, and runs for $\lceil ek^2n \rceil$ iterations in the experiments.
+Note that one iteration of the GSEMO costs one objective function evaluation.
+We want to examine how efficient the GSEMO can be in practice.
+Thus, we select the DG and SDG for the baseline, and plot the curve of objective value over the running time for the GSEMO, as shown in Figures~\ref{fig_BO-time-housing} and~\ref{fig_BO-time-segment}.
 The budget $k$ is set to 20.
-Note that the running time is considered in the number of objective function evaluations, and one unit on the $x$-axis corresponds to $kn$ evaluations, the running time of DG.
-We can observe that the GSEMO quickly obtains a better $f$ value.
-In fact, we find that the GSEMO can even be both better and faster than DG in Figures~\ref{fig_BO-time}(a) and~(c).
+Note that the running time is considered in the number of objective function evaluations, and one unit on the $x$-axis corresponds to $kn$ evaluations, the running time of the DG.
+We can observe that the GSEMO quickly obtains a better $(g-c)$ value, implying that the GSEMO can be efficient in practice.
+We also examine the running time in CPU seconds.
+For the GSEMO, we record the running time until finding a solution at least as good as that obtained by the DG.
+The results are shown in Figures~\ref{fig_BO-cputime-housing} and~\ref{fig_BO-cputime-segment}.
+As expected, the SDG is the fastest, and becomes more and more faster as $\epsilon$ increases.
+The GSEMO is not so efficient as observed in Figures~\ref{fig_BO-time-housing} and~\ref{fig_BO-time-segment}, because the objective function evaluation is very fast in our experiments, and thus the cost of performing mutation and updating the population cannot be neglected but increases the running time substantially.